Cazra/VPupper/README.md

         // How open is the eye?
 1.0 = fully open, 0.0 = closed.
         "openness": 1.0,

+        // Whether this eye is currently blinking.
+(Blinking is too fast for the smoothed frames, so here we catch it as discrete data)
+        "blink": false,

         // Iris orientation data.
         "iris": {